Perungalathur railway station: Layout

+Station layout

 Traffic

 As of 2012, 84 trains halt at the station and about 10,000 commuters use the station daily.

 Per a traffic census conducted in March 2006, LC No. 32 witnessed a traffic flow of 861,000 train vehicle units and LC No. 33 witnessed 743,000 train vehicle units.

 Developments

 In 2011, a road overbridge was planned to replace LC-32.
 The ramps of the overbridge would descend on the proposed ₹ 500-million Eastern Bypass project connecting Velachery Main Road at Rajakilpakkam and GST Road near the station.
 A pedestrian subway was also planned to replace LC-33.

 Accidents

 As of 2012, an average of at least five people are killed on the track every month at the station.